berdav/qemu-rpi-gpio/README.md

 loading `/sys/class/gpio/gpio$N/direction` and wait for an interrupt will not do anything.

-To enable interrupt support you need to download and compile [this qemu fork](https://github.com/berdav/qemu).
+To enable interrupt support you'll need to download and compile [this qemu fork](https://github.com/berdav/qemu).

 ## Installation